kx-Huang/LeetCode/README.md

     1. Pick $X_{k+i}$ with probability $P(X_{k+i})=\frac{k}{k+i}$
     2. If $X_{k+i}$ is picked, randomly replace an entry in the reservoir with same probability

-*Remark: See [Section 3: Proof of Reservoir Sampling](https://github.com/kx-Huang/LeetCode/tree/master/Resources) in resources page for detailed proof*
+  *Note: See [Section 3: Proof of Reservoir Sampling](https://github.com/kx-Huang/LeetCode/tree/master/Resources) in resources page for detailed proof*

 - LeetCode Problem